He Watched It Sober.

 Durston's stable of actors are raw but don't lack for enthusiasm, and the special-effects hold up in the gore department.
 Well, the foaming and slobbering break down a bit when it slops all over.
 I've had some experience with rabid animals -- a dog and a 'possum, and I can honestly say they did froth quite a bit, just not that much.
 Speaking of animals, one of the biggest complaints about the film are the scenes of animal cruelty and torture depicted on screen.
 I have no patience for that kind of crap, either, but Durston swears they ate the chicken killed for the opening ceremony, and the rats [shipped in from a lab] and the goat were already dead.
 In fact, Durston says, all the live rats used in the hotel purge were under the, well, rabid protection of their trainer; and actually, most of them went on to appear in both Ben and Willard.
 (I thought that big, chubby rat looked kinda familiar.)

-It's my understanding that the film's original ending had Roger checking in on Mildred after the clean-up, and then that version ends with the infected Mildred attacking Roger, ending in a freeze frame.
+It's my understanding the film's original ending had Roger checking in on Mildred after the clean-up, and then that version ends with the infected Mildred attacking Roger, ending in a freeze frame.
 E'yup.
 Another classic cheesedick ending.
 Turns out Gross didn't like cheesedick endings either and chopped it off.
-One can see this original ending as a bonus feature on the new DVD, and judging by it and the other deleted scenes, especially a bit where Pete tries to confess his culpability to two troopers, I think we owe Gross some thanks for all the tinkering and cutting he did over Durston's strident protests.
+One can see this original ending as a bonus feature on the new DVD, and judging by it and the other deleted scenes, especially a bit where Pete tries to confess his culpability to two State Troopers, I think we owe Gross some thanks for all the tinkering and cutting he did over Durston's strident protests.

 I swear, despite all the tinkering, cutting, and slobbering, I Drink Your Blood is [----- this close -----] to being an all-time gonzoidal classic.
-But something that I can't quantify in my own head, let alone explain to y'all, prevents it from accomplishing that goal.
+But something that I can't quantify in my own head, let alone explain to y'all, prevents it from accomplishing this goal.
 It's not for lack of talent or budget, cast, crew or script.
 And the harder I think about it, the more elusive the answer as to why that is is -- and the more I think about the film, the easier it gets to glaze over and ignore its shortcomings.

 Gah!